genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/03_training-content-day3.md

 20 mins
 :::

-Let's add a new derived field in the TRADE_VIEW now.
+Let us add a new derived field in the TRADE_VIEW now.
 The derived field should display ASSET_CLASS from the INSTRUMENT join.
 If this field is null or empty, the view should display "UNKNOWN".

 :::tip
 After changing the files, remember to run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process).